hossamasaad/Language-Identifier/README.md

 [Language Detection](https://www.kaggle.com/basilb2s/language-detection) It's a small language detection dataset.
 This dataset consists of text details for 17 different languages

 ## Results
-- All models achieved high accuracy even when using one convolution layer instead of LSTM or GRU, But GRU achieved highest accuracy 99% training accuracy 95% validation accuracy.
+- All models achieved high accuracy even when using one convolution layer instead of LSTM or GRU, But GRU achieved highest accuracy 99% training accuracy 94% validation accuracy.
+- Using convlution layer achieved high accuracy about 95% validation accuracy
 - Using fewer embedding dimensions makes the model reach high accuracy faster but in Embedding Projector alot of words grouped with other languages.